todar/VBA-Userform-EventListener/README.md

 ## Listening for the events

-You can listen for all events in one event hanlder **Emitter_EmittedEvent**. see the example below.
+You can listen for all events in one event handler **Emitter_EmittedEvent**. see the example below.

 ```vb
 'EXAMPLE SHOWING A BASIC WAY OF DOING A HOVER EFFECT